xiaozi/kaka/README.md

 }
 ```

-> url: the url you want to take a snapshot
+> url: (required) the url you want to take a snapshot
 >
-> target: where to save the snaphot
+> target: (required) where to save the snaphot (absolute path)
 >
-> path: the path you upload to qiniu
+> path: (optional) the path you upload to qiniu
 >
-> device: use which device to take snapshot, now only support “mac"
+> device: (optional) use which device to take snapshot, now only support “mac"

 ### FAQ